krobbi/krobbi.github.io/content/tweets/_index.md

 Missing image alt text has been added, and existing image alt text has been improved.
 The original text content has not been touched, but I have added context sections to some Tweets.
+HTTP links have also been upgraded to HTTPS.

 I have saved a copy of the original Tweets as they were downloaded, but I do not plan to make this public.